celiaberon/sabatini-glm-workflow/README.md

 * Help!
 My kernel keeps dying!
     * This is likely due to the size of your data.
 You can sparsify your data to help with this issue and also set `n_jobs` to -2.

+* I have large datasets, is there GPU support?
+    * Currently, this is not supported.
+However, we are working on adding this feature in the near future!